-&lt;sup>3 Many jurisdictions currently apply Division 23 (the "new" Goal 5 rule) to implement their Goal 5 program.
+&lt;sup>3 Many jurisdictions now apply Division 23 (the "new" Goal 5 rule) to implement their Goal 5 program.
 However, Crook County continues to apply Division 16, as permitted by OAR 660-023-0180(9):

 (9) Local governments shall amend the comprehensive plan and land use regulations to include procedures and requirements consistent with this rule for consideration of PAPAs (post-acknowledgement plan amendments) concerning aggregate resources.
-Until such local regulations are adopted, the procedures and requirements of this rule shall be directly applied to local government consideration of a PAPA concerning mining authorization, unless the local plan
+Until such local regulations are adopted, the procedures and requirements of this rule shall be directly applied to local government consideration of a PAPA concerning mining authorization, unless the local plan contains specific criteria regarding the consideration of a PAPA proposing to add a site to the list of significant aggregate sites, provided: